Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 The history of the Inn at Manchester dates back to the late-1800s, and it is a family-run inn with a contemporary flair in Southern Vermont.
 It’s located between the Green and Taconic Mountains and just a few minutes from charming downtown Manchester.
-Guests can enjoy homecooked breakfasts, relax in rocking chairs on the front porch, and meet new friends in the living-room style pub.
-There are 21 guestrooms here, including 12 suites, and some of them have their own private sitting rooms and fireplaces.
-It’s easy to get outside and active when you stay here as well with fly fishing in the Mettawee and Battenkill rivers, hiking, biking, and skiing.
+Guests can enjoy homecooked breakfast, relax in rocking chairs on the front porch, and meet new friends in the living-room-style pub.
+There are comfy guestrooms here, including luxe suites, and some of them have their own private sitting rooms and fireplaces.
+It’s easy to get outside and active when you stay here with activities like fly fishing in the Mettawee and Battenkill rivers, hiking, biking, and skiing.

 The Jackson House Inn is an elegant and upscale Victorian house with many historical features and a welcoming country vibe.
 It is a romantic spot for a couple’s weekend getaway and near the town of Woodstock.
-The breakfasts served here feature fresh and organic ingredients, and the landscaped gardens span about three acres of outdoor space.
+The breakfast served here features fresh and organic ingredients, and the landscaped gardens span about three acres of outdoor space.
 People come here to see the fall foliage, hike part of the Appalachian Trail, watch artisans create beautiful furniture and pottery, and taste some of the finest cheese and craft beer in the country.
-Pets and kids under 12 are not generally allowed, and all rooms and suites can accommodate just two guests.

-The Stone House Inn is set on nine beautifully wooded acres of land and only a few miles from the ski slopes.
+The Stone Hill Inn is set on nine beautifully wooded acres of land and only a few miles from the ski slopes.
 Skiers love this inn because the Vermont Ski Museum is close by too.
-This is a romantic and luxurious inn that’s quiet and really allows you to slow down the pace of live.
+This is a romantic and luxurious inn that’s quiet and really allows you to slow down the pace of life.
 The B&B rooms are equipped with king-size beds, fireplaces, and double Jacuzzis.
-Guests will enjoy breakfasts in a bright and inviting dining room with high ceilings and lots of windows.
-You can even enjoy a tasty mimosa or Bloody Mary with your breakfast here.
+Guests will enjoy breakfast in a bright and inviting dining room with high ceilings and lots of windows.
+You can even enjoy a tasty Mimosa or Bloody Mary with your breakfast here.
 Mt.
-Mansfield is less than 10 minutes away for skiing, and there are many other adventure activities to check out in the other seasons too, such as kayaking, zip lining, and whitewater rafting.
+Mansfield is less than 10 minutes away from skiing, and there are many other adventure activities to check out in the other seasons too, such as kayaking, zip-lining, and whitewater rafting.

-Here is a 1792 home in Weathersfield that serves as a quaint B&B with an excellent farm-to-table restaurant.
-Each guestroom stay includes a full cooked-to-order, three-course breakfast for two, which is available from 8am to 10am each morning.
+The Inn at Weathersfield is a 1792 home in Weathersfield that serves as a quaint B&B with an excellent farm-to-table restaurant.
+Each guestroom stay includes a full cooked-to-order and three-course breakfast for two.
 The inn is about 20 miles from the town of Woodstock and 15 miles from Ludlow’s Okemo Ski Resort.
-There are 12 guestrooms at the Inn at Weathersfield, all of which have private baths and access to the full bar and hands-on cooking classroom.
+There are cozy guestrooms at the Inn at Weathersfield, all of which have private baths and access to the full bar and hands-on cooking classroom.
 Live music is performed on Fridays, and a tasting menu is available on weekends.

 Heart of the Village Inn is located in a Queen Anne-style home that dates back to 1886.
 It’s a great place to stay to explore the Shelburne and Burlington areas and has nine individually decorated guest rooms.
 When you stay here, it’s easy to walk to Ben & Jerry’s Concerts on the Green and the Shelburne Museum.
 You’ll also receive coupons and discounts to local attractions and enjoy a complimentary gourmet breakfast made to order with locally sourced ingredients.